azat-co/practicalnode/chapter4/chapter4.md

 ***Figure 4-2.** The result of `pug-example` output*

-The "prettified" HTML output with proper spaces and indentation which I took from the terminal looks as follows:
+The "prettified" HTML output with proper spaces and indentation that I took from the terminal looks as follows:

 ```js
 <div class="header">